Ajami, Jaffa

 Ajami (العجمي, עג'מי) is a predominantly Arab neighborhood in Tel Aviv-Yafo, Israel, situated south of Old Jaffa and north of the Jabaliyya neighborhood on the Mediterranean Sea.

+It developed in the late 19th century following the demolition of the city walls of Jaffa, and by the 1920s was a densely populated urban area.

 Etymology

-The neighborhood was named after Ibrahim al-Ajami, one of prophet Muhammad's companions.
-According to a tradition, he was buried in the south of the neighborhood.
-A mosque constructed at the site in 1895, al-Ajami, is named for him.
+The neighborhood was named after the maqam of Ibrahim al-Ajami, one of prophet Muhammad's companions.
+According to a tradition, he was buried in the shrine south of the neighborhood.
+A later mosque constructed at the site in 1895, al-Ajami, is named for him.

 History

 Ottoman and British eras

 Ajami was founded during Ottoman rule over Palestine at the end of the 19th century, as a small Maronite Christian settlement.
 The neighborhood's streets were laid parallel to the coast, with ample houses and small stairway-alleys leading down to the shore.
 A Maronite monastery and church founded in 1855, stood in the nearby harbor.
 In 1895, Father Antonios Shbeir Ghostaoui, a monk from the Lebanese Maronite Order, built a new church and a monastery on an area of 1,600 square meters.
 Later on, between 1901 and 1920, the church was demolished and replaced by a bigger and more attractive one, the first stone of which was laid during a grand ceremony on February 28, 1904.
 This Maronite church still stands today, and it is located in the south tip of Dolphin Street, in the middle of Ajami neighborhood.